geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 ### Task view

-Click on the "Tasks" icon in the bottom navigation bar of the Garden Details screen to display the Tasks view.
+Tap on the "Tasks" icon in the bottom navigation bar of the Garden Details screen to display the Tasks view.

 Tasks are automatically created when you define timings for a planting, such as its start date, transplant date, pull date, and so forth.
 For example: